FerretDB/FerretDB/website/blog/2024-02-06-run-mongodb-workloads-ferretdb-tembo.md

 }
 ```

-Great!
+Awesome!
-The record details a purchase made by Jorge Lope, who bought 2 pairs of Adidas Running Shoes for $75.
+The record shows a purchase made by Jorge Lopez, who bought 2 pairs of Adidas Running Shoes for $75.

 #### Example 2: Finding Data for a Specific Period